 Microlearning also keeps content fresh, interesting and to the point.
 Lessons are efficient and staff quickly up-skill on the key points while cutting out the waffle.

 If you care how to train employees, investment in staff growth is an ongoing process.
 But it is one that pays dividends.
 All the research points to staff training improving staff retention, happiness and profit margins.
 So in the end it’s a no brainer.

 EdApp gives you a quick and easy way to author great lessons and get them in front of staff at the right time.
 Staff training is a must to keep up in a changing work environment so we should at least make it fun and effective.
-To find out more about our authoring tool and mobile LMS, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+To find out more about our authoring tool and mobile LMS, get in touch at firstname.lastname@example.org.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.